Wednesday, September 26, 2012

 1

-The Marquis de Lafyette Writes from Williamsburgh of the 26th Ult.
-That the Whole British fleet put out to Sea on the Morning of the 24th and return'd again with a number of Transports (Supposed to be from New York) on the 25th-it is said these Transports had 2000 Troops on Board.
-These Joined with the Army under Arnold it is feared will do great Mischief.
-I have enclosed you a hand Bill Containing an Account of the Action of the 15th and of the Killed, Wounded and Missing of the Continentals-by the return from the DA General We also lost of the Militia 97 Killed and Wounded officers included and missing 846 privates Supposed to be gone home.
-The Riffle regiments Commanded by Campbell and Lynch had 224 Killed and Wounded, officers included.
-I have the honor to be with great Esteem & Regard, Your Excellency & Honors most humble Sert, John Hanson[23]
+The Marquis de Lafayette writes from Williamsburg... [that] the whole British fleet put out to sea on the morning of the 24th and returned again with a number of transports (supposed to be from New York) on the 25th—it is said these transports had 2000 troops on board.
+These joined with the army under Arnold, and it is feared they will do great mischief.
+I have enclosed a handbill containing an account of the action of the 15th and of the killed, wounded, and missing of the Continentals..."【23】

-On April 10th Hanson would write a letter to his son-in-law, Dr. Phillip Thomas, thanking him for a loan of money and commenting on the health of his family:
+On April 10, Hanson expressed his gratitude to his son-in-law, Dr. Phillip Thomas, for a financial loan and updated him on family matters, particularly his wife and daughter’s declining health:

 Rules for Conduction Business, in the United States in Congress Assembled dated May 4th, 1781, in this entry of The Journals of Congress and the United States in Congress Assembled, For the Year 1781, Published By Order of Congress, Volume VII New York: Printed by John Patterson.
 This entry reports the that new governing entity, The United States in Congress Assembled, now governs the United States of America -- Image courtesy of the Historic.us Collection.